-- demonstrate his/her ability to plan and conduct internal audit activities; - demonstrate an ability to assess the risk for internal audit engagements; - demonstrate his/her ability to incorporate risk in the internal audit plan, including the formulation of internal audit procedures based on the risk identified; - compile internal audit procedures, including audit objectives and scope.
+- demonstrate his/her ability to plan and conduct internal audit activities: - demonstrate an ability to assess the risk for internal audit engagements; - demonstrate his/her ability to incorporate risk in the internal audit plan, including the formulation of internal audit procedures based on the risk identified:

+compile internal audit procedures, including audit objectives and scope.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.